• Skip to main content

 But, even if you don’t know your exact body composition percentage, your aim should always be to lose body fat while maintaining or gaining muscle.

-Losing muscle will have an adverse effect on how you look, feel, and perform, even if you end up weighing less.
+Losing muscle will hurt how you look, feel, and perform, even if you end up weighing less.

 What’s Next